Belfast Botanic Gardens

-The notes are a brief overview of the herbs and their theraputic uses, not in any way intended as a manual for self treatment.
-Caution is urged in the use of medicinals, advice from a professional should be sought.
+The notes are a brief overview of the herbs and their therapeutic uses, to give an idea of the range of properties, not in any way intended as a manual for self-treatment.

-Multiple sources have been used in compiling this catalogue, ranging from notes from a course for professionals, lectures, visits and practical classes at the wonderful Chelsea Physic Garden, with additional books and field guides plus online data from a selection of reliable websites (see below), which may be of use to those interested in further reading.
+Multiple sources have been used in compiling this catalogue, ranging from notes from a course for professionals, lectures, visits and practical classes at the wonderful Chelsea Physic Garden, with additional books and field guides plus online data from a selection of reliable websites (see below), which will be of use to those interested in further enquiry.

 Chiej, Roberto The Macdonald Encyclopedia of Medicinal Plants, Macdonald

 Summer, Judith The Natural History of Medicinal Plants, Timber Press 2000

 Foster, Steven and Duke, James A.,1990, A Field Guide to Medicinal Plants, Eastern and Central North America, Peterson Field Guides